// COMP_BY_CITY

 Chicago offers a compelling value proposition for Chiefs of Staff: salaries that align closely with the national average paired with a cost of living substantially below the coastal metros.
 The city is home to a deep bench of Fortune 500 headquarters — including companies in financial services, CPG, manufacturing, and healthcare — that regularly staff CoS roles at the C-suite level.
 The concentration of corporate headquarters in the Loop and surrounding neighborhoods means candidates have access to a broad set of opportunities without relocating to either coast.

-Housing costs in Chicago are roughly 40 to 50 percent lower than in San Francisco and 30 percent below Manhattan, which means a mid-level CoS salary of $130,000 to $175,000 stretches considerably further here.
+Housing costs in Chicago are roughly 40 to 50 percent lower than in San Francisco and 30 percent below Manhattan, which means a Senior Director CoS OTE of $150,000 to $270,000 stretches considerably further here.
 Illinois does levy a flat state income tax, but the effective burden is moderate compared to California or New York.
 Day-to-day expenses including transit, dining, and childcare are also meaningfully lower.

 The Chicago CoS market skews toward larger, more established organizations where the role tends to be well-defined and embedded within existing executive office structures.
 Candidates with MBA backgrounds or management consulting experience are particularly sought after.
 The city's growing tech scene — led by companies like Grubhub, Tempus, and a cluster of fintech firms — is also expanding demand for CoS hires who can operate at a faster pace in less structured environments.